GSA/search-gov-website/_admin-center/dashboard/users.md

 | Yellow  | Pending email verification: user must verify their email address via the introductory email they received from our system |
 | Yellow  | Pending approval: requires manual approval by the Search.gov team |
 | Red   | Not approved: to regain access, the user must be manually re-approved by the Search.gov team |

----

-***Pro Tip***

-Group accounts, using emails such as webteam@example.gov, are not allowed through our authentication provider, Login.gov.
-Please make sure all individuals requiring access are added separately as users.